zurimckee/realdealportfolio/README.md

 # realdealportfolio
 my formal portfolio
-i deployed it just to have a lil in between profesh site this the link - https://zurimckeepf.netlify.app/ fuck i still need to find an icon
+i deployed it just to have a lil in between profesh site this the link - https://zurimckeepf.netlify.app/